In this article can find details about how to create, test, schedule and launch your email campaigns.

 - Do not send to duplicate email addresses - If this is activated, Emarsys will ignore email addresses that occur more than once in the launch list, and send only to the first contact in the list.

-- CC - Activate this if you want to send a copy of the mail to another email address, e.g. for archive or reference purposes.
+CC - This option is only available for one-time emails.
+Activate it if you want to send a copy of the mail to another email address, e.g. for archive or reference purposes.
 Copies can only be sent to contact lists, not segments.
+The original recipients of your campaign will not see the other recipients cc'd in your campaign.
+If you use Send Time Optimization, only the first launch will be cc'd.

 - Frequency - If you have chosen a segment or list as source, you can define if this is a one-off or a recurring campaign.